 National Weather Service United States Department of Commerce

 Summer thunderstorms are often associated with intense rainfall over a brief time period, producing more water than the ground can absorb.
-The varied terrain of New Mexico can channel water to locations that have not received rain.
-In either situation, fast moving and rapidly rising water can result, often in areas that are normally dry.
+This can quickly lead to ponding or standing water over flat terrain, or rapid runoff over steep slopes.
+The variable terrain of New Mexico can often channel water to locations that have not even received recent rainfall.
+In either situation, rapidly rising or fast moving water can result, often in areas that are normally dry.
 These events are referred to as flash floods.

 Flash floods also result from slow-moving thunderstorms or recurring thunderstorms that move over the same area for an extended period.
 Flash floods usually occur within six hours of heavy rainfall and are normally the most dangerous of floods.

-During the monsoon season (June 15 - September 30), be sure to monitor NOAA Weather Radio or your local media.
-The National Weather Service issues a FLASH FLOOD WATCH to alert the residents to the possibility of a flood emergency.
-During the watch, residents should:
+During the monsoon (June 15 - September 30), be sure to monitor NOAA Weather Radio, reliable local media, and weather.gov/abq.
+The National Weather Service issues a FLASH FLOOD WATCH to alert you to the possibility of flooding.
+This means that weather ingredients are starting to align for potential flooding.
+During a Watch you should:

 • Exercise caution